Harold Ruggles-Brise: Home defence

+On 24 August, Ruggles-Brise, who was promoted to substantive major general for "distinguished service in the field" on 3 June, was rather suddenly removed from command of his 40th Division and Major General John Ponsonby of the Coldstream Guards assumed command in his place.
+This was likely due to Field Marshal Sir Douglas Haig's dissatisfaction with the division's performance several months earlier.
+On 24 April Haig, commander-in-chief (C-in-C) of the BEF on the Western Front, had recorded in his diary that the 40th was a "poor division under Major-General Sir Harold Ruggles-Brise."
+The latter's removal was part of a wider purge of divisional GOC's that month who were deemed to be either fatigued or inefficient as, in addition to Ruggles-Brise, Major General Gerald Cuthbert of the 39th Division and Major General Charles Ross of the 6th Division were also relieved of their commands at roughly the same time and reassigned.

-Ruggles-Brise was promoted to substantive major-general for "distinguished service in the field" on 3 June 1917.
-He relinquished command of the 40th Division to fellow guardsman Major-General John Ponsonby on 24 August 1917 and returned to England to take over command of the 73rd Division, a home defence formation stationed in Essex.
+He then returned to England to take over command of the 73rd Division, a home defence formation stationed in Essex.
 Originally composed of men of the Territorial Force (TF) who had not volunteered for (or were unfit for) overseas service, this distinction had been swept away by the Military Service Act 1916, and the division's role had changed to fitness training to prepare these former home service men for drafting to fighting divisions.
 Towards the end of 1917 the War Office decided to disband the home service divisions, and the 73rd Division was progressively broken up between January and March 1918.
 Ruggles-Brise relinquished his command on 4 March.